 The reading program used at MMS is called Phono-Graphix.
-It is a reading method developed by Read America, based on rigorous research done by the University of South Florida in the field of reading.
+It is a reading method developed by Read America based on rigorous research done by the University of South Florida in the field of reading.
 Phono-Graphix addresses blending, segmenting, code knowledge, auditory processing, multi-syllable management, and word analysis.
-This program in MMS’s lower elementary provides students with a decoding method that presents the units of sounds (sound pictures) that are contained in words.
+This program provides lower elementary students with a decoding method that presents the units of sounds ("sound pictures") that are contained in words.
 A sound picture is a letter or group of letters representing a single sound.
-Unlike phonics, which teaches letter sounds in isolation, Phono-Graphix always teaches them in words so there is meaning.
-Phono-Graphix also sets the stage for spelling skill proficiency.
-At the beginning of each school year, every first, second, and third grade student is tested on the first four Phono-Graphix skills mentioned above, and in addition two reading parts of the Woodcock Johnson.
+Unlike phonics, which teaches letter sounds in isolation, Phono-Graphix always teaches them in words so meaning is learned simultaneously.
+Phono-Graphix also sets the stage for spelling proficiency.
+At the beginning of each school year, every first, second, and third grade student is tested on the first four Phono-Graphix skills mentioned above and their ability to read passages.
 The results of these tests are a major factor used in forming the reading groups.
 They’re also extremely valuable in following the individual progress of each child.
-The reading/literature program at MMS begins in the preschool years.
-The children entering our first grade class are usually well prepared and can read simple books.
+The reading/literature program at MMS begins in the preschool years, so the children entering our first grade class are usually well-prepared and can read simple books.